-A TWP month is triggered whenever an individual earns more than $770 per month or when a self-employed individual (that is, business owner, freelancer, consultant, etc.) works 80 hours in a month.
+A month counts as a TWP month whenever an individual earns more than $780 per month or when a self-employed individual (that is, business owner, freelancer, consultant, etc.) works 80 hours or more in a month.

 The Extended Period of Eligibility

 Once you've exhausted your nine-month TWP, you enter the Extended Period of Eligibility (EPE).
-The EPE is a 36-month period during which you'll continue to receive your full benefit every month as long as you remain disabled and earn less than Social Security's Substantial Gainful Activity (SGA) threshold.
-In 2014, the SGA level is $1,070 for non-blind individuals and $1,800 for the blind.
+The EPE is a 36-month period during which you'll continue to receive your full benefit every month as long as you remain disabled and earn less than Social Security's substantial gainful activity (SGA) threshold.
+In 2015, the SGA level is $1,090 for non-blind individuals and $1,820 for the blind.

-If you stop working, or your earnings fall below SGA again during the EPE, contact Social Security and your benefits will be restarted without having to file a new application.
+If you later stop working, or your earnings fall below the SGA level during the EPE, contact Social Security and your benefits will be restarted without having to file a new application.
 Because it's so easy to re-start your benefits if your work attempt doesn't work out, Social Security calls the EPE the "re-entitlement period."

 When the 36-month re-entitlement period ends, your benefits will continue as long as you are medically disabled and not earning SGA.
 If you earn over SGA for even one month after the 36-month period of re-entitlement, your benefits will terminate.
 However, if your medical condition makes you stop working again, you may be eligible for expedited reinstatement, if it's within five years of the EPE.